On the road between Lønstrup and Løkken you will find one of Denmark's most well-known landmarks, Rubjerg Knude Lighthouse.

 Frequently asked questions

-Construction began in 1899, and in 1900 you could see the cone of the lighthouse extending over the North Sea for the first time
+Construction began in 1899, and in 1900, from the first time, one could experience the light cone from the lighthouse extending beyond the North Sea.

 The lighthouse can be visited around the clock, 365 days a year.

-Yes free parking is available.
-From here there are 300 meters to the lighthouse.
+Yes.
+There is free parking.
+From here it is 300 meters to the lighthouse.

 Unfortunately no. Wheelchair access is not recommended.
-However, as a pedestrian, you can get close via the dirt road from the parking lot.
-However, the dirt road stops at the foot of the sandbank on which the lighthouse stands:
+As a walking difficulty, however, you can get close via the gravel road from the parking lot.
+This, however, stops at the foot of the sandbank on which the lighthouse stands.

-The number of guests is not monitored, but it is estimated that the place is visited by 250.000 people every year.
+The number of guests is not monitored, but it is estimated that the place is visited by 250.000 people On-site.